kildealab/HNGeoNatomyX/README.md

 ```

 ## Usage and Examples
-Patient medical images (CT sims and CBCTs) were stored using the [dicoPath](https://github.com/kildealab/dicoPATH) script.
+Patient medical images (CT sims and CBCTs) were stored using the [dicoPATH](https://github.com/kildealab/dicoPATH) script.
 The data must be stored in the following format to streamline the use of the code.
-However, as long as the RT dicom file is

 <pre> /path/to/patient/directories/
 ├── 📁patient ID 1
 │   ├── 📁DATE_Planning_CT_name
 │        ├── 📄CT....dcm
 │        ├── 📄CT....dcm
 │        ├── ...
 │        └── 📄RS....dcm
 │   ├── 📁DATE_kV_CBCT_1a
+│        ├── 📄CT....dcm
+│        ├── 📄CT....dcm
+│        ├── ...
+│        └── 📄RS....dcm
 |   ├── 📁DATE_kV_CBCT_3a
 │   ├── ...
 │   ├── 📁RI  # RT Image + registrations